JensRantil/jensrantil.github.io/content/posts/2025-01-10_raise-and-release.md

 Personally, the "Raise and Release" principle has also helped me to not waste my social capital or spend any energy on decisions I simply could not affect.

 Not all hills are worth dying on.
-With the "Raise and Release" principle, some of my employer's failures are no longer _my_ failure.
+With the "Raise and Release" principle, some of my employers' failures are no longer _my_ failure.